Skip to content

 Female Close Protection Officers

-Typical assignment profile: a family visiting Milan during Salone del Mobile, covered by a mixed two-officer detail, a security driver, and a pre-cleared private residence.
+Typical assignment: a family visiting during Salone del Mobile, covered by a mixed two-officer detail, a security driver, and a pre-cleared private residence.

 Milan's Calendar of Exposure

-Understanding the protective task here means understanding the city's calendar.
-Milan's wealth becomes visible in concentrated, scheduled windows, and each one carries a distinct risk profile.
+Understanding protection here means understanding the calendar.
+Milan's wealth becomes visible in concentrated, scheduled windows, each with a distinct risk profile.

-Fashion Week - Twice a year for womenswear and twice for menswear, Milan Fashion Week turns the city into a magnet for designers, buyers, celebrities, and the press.
-Show venues, hotel lobbies in the Brera and Quadrilatero districts, and after-show events become saturated with recognisable faces and the photographers, fixers, and opportunists who follow them.
-Close protection during Fashion Week is among our most requested engagements, and it demands officers who can hold a discreet posture in a crowded, camera-heavy environment without becoming part of the spectacle.
+Fashion Week — Held for womenswear and menswear across the year, Milan Fashion Week turns the city into a magnet for designers, buyers, celebrities, and press.
+Show venues, hotel lobbies in Brera and the Quadrilatero, and after-show events fill with recognisable faces and the photographers, fixers, and opportunists who follow them.
+Close protection during Fashion Week is among our most requested engagements, and it demands officers who can hold a discreet posture in a crowded, camera-heavy environment.

-Salone del Mobile - The international furniture and design fair in April draws a wealthy, design-focused crowd and fills the Rho fairgrounds and the city's showrooms.
-Clients here are often moving between dispersed venues across the metropolitan area, which makes secure transportation and route planning the central concern.
+Salone del Mobile — The international furniture and design fair in April draws a wealthy, design-focused crowd to the Rho fairgrounds and showrooms across the city.
+Clients move between dispersed venues, which makes secure transportation and route planning the central concern.

-The financial quarter - Around Porta Nuova and the historic seat of the Borsa Italiana, Milan functions as Italy's financial capital.
-Executives, fund principals, and family-office leaders operate on reporting cycles and deal calendars that are, by nature, scheduled and visible.
-Protection here leans toward discretion and information security — keeping movements and meetings out of public view.
+The financial quarter — Around Porta Nuova and the seat of the Borsa Italiana, Milan operates as Italy's financial capital.
+Executives and family-office principals work on reporting cycles and deal calendars that are, by nature, scheduled and visible.
+Protection here leans toward discretion and information security.

-The luxury-retail corridor - Via Montenapoleone, Via della Spiga, and the surrounding streets of the Quadrilatero della Moda hold some of the highest retail rents on earth — Via Montenapoleone was ranked the world's most expensive retail street in Cushman & Wakefield's 2024 Main Streets report before slipping to second globally in 2025.
-That concentration of value walks the pavement, and so does the snatch theft and watch theft that follow it.
-A high-net-worth visitor shopping in this corridor is a defined target, and a single understated officer changes that equation entirely.
+The luxury-retail corridor — Via Montenapoleone, Via della Spiga, and the surrounding streets of the Quadrilatero hold some of the highest retail rents on earth.
+Via Montenapoleone topped Cushman & Wakefield's global Main Streets ranking in 2024 — the first European street to do so — and held second worldwide in the November 2025 edition at $2,179 per square foot.
+That concentration of value walks the pavement, and so does the snatch and watch theft that follows it.
+A high-net-worth visitor shopping this corridor is a defined target.

-Tourist anchor points — the Duomo, the Galleria Vittorio Emanuele II, and Milano Centrale station — sit alongside these zones and draw the same opportunistic theft that the Italian National Institute of Statistics (ISTAT) flags as the city's persistent concern.
+Tourist anchors — the Duomo, the Galleria Vittorio Emanuele II, and Milano Centrale — sit alongside these zones and draw the same opportunistic theft that ISTAT flags as the city's persistent concern.

 Private Security and VIP Protection in Milan